tdicola/pi-catlaser/README.md

 # Raspberry Pi Cat Laser Toy

 Demo of a cat laser toy that can be controlled through the web using a Raspberry Pi.
-See the demo on [Adafruit's 9/7/2013 show and tell show](http://www.youtube.com/watch?feature=player_detailpage&v=aKMIensR_Lc#t=745)!
+See the demo from Tony on [Adafruit's 9/7/2013 show and tell show](http://www.youtube.com/watch?feature=player_detailpage&v=aKMIensR_Lc#t=745) (~12 minutes into the show)!

 The hardware setup: